 If you are being admitted to stay overnight, you should bring the following:

 - Identification that will clearly show your name, address and date of birth, as well as your Ontario Health Card and any additional insurance cards.

 - If you received patient education from your doctor or the hospital clinic, please bring it with you.
-Your clinical pathway booklet will guide you through day-to-day care so you can understand and monitor your treatment plan.

 - Hearing aid, if you use one.